What trends are there in the literature? Literary directions (theoretical material)

 grotesque realism.

-Characteristic realism, on the contrary, showed a strong personality who could fight with circumstances.
-Psychological realism emphasized inner world, psychology of heroes.
+Characteristic realism, on the contrary, showed a strong personality who can fight against circumstances.
+Psychological realism paid more attention inner world, psychology of heroes.
 The main representatives of these varieties of realism are F. M. Dostoevsky, L. N. Tolstoy.

 5) Modernism

-Modernism is a collection of artistic movements that promoted freedom of expression.
+Modernism is a set of artistic movements that promoted freedom of expression.
 Modernism originated in Western Europe in the second half of the 19th century. as a new form of creativity, opposed to traditional art.
-Modernism manifested itself in all kinds of art - painting, architecture, literature.
+Modernism manifested itself in all types of art - painting, architecture, literature.

-The main distinguishing feature of modernism is its ability to change the world around.
-The author does not seek to realistically or allegorically depict reality, as it was in realism, or the inner world of the hero, as it was in sentimentalism and romanticism, but depicts his own inner world and his own attitude to the surrounding reality, expresses personal impressions and even fantasies.
+The main distinguishing feature of modernism is its ability to change the world around us.
+The author does not seek to realistically or allegorically depict reality, as was the case in realism, or the inner world of the hero, as was the case in sentimentalism and romanticism, but depicts his own inner world and his own attitude to the surrounding reality, expresses personal impressions and even fantasies.

 Features of modernism: